Table of contents

 The Mendix Cloud has multiple mitigations for disasters, including high availability with deployment to multiple availability zones, scaling, and auto-recovery.

-The Mendix Cloud offers high availability for all app environments, ensuring zero downtime in the case of a Mendix Runtime outage.
-Users are able to scale Mendix app environments using the Cloud Portal.
+The Mendix Cloud offers high availability as an option to customers with an enterprise license.
+This ensures zero downtime in the case of a Mendix Runtime outage.
+Users are able to scale Mendix app environments using the Developer Portal.
 Furthermore, the Mendix Cloud enables auto-recovery and failover within the same availability zone.